1941 UK & Ireland Greyhound Racing Year

-The 1941 UK & Ireland Greyhound Racing Year was the 16th year of greyhound racing in the United Kingdom and Ireland.
+The 1941 UK & Ireland Greyhound Racing Year was the 16th year of greyhound racing in the United Kingdom and the 15th year of greyhound racing in Ireland.

 Summary

 The year was dominated by the effects of World War II.
 The remaining classic races that had not been suspended in 1940 were duly suspended in 1941, with the exception of the Irish Greyhound Derby and Scottish Greyhound Derby.

 Racing did continue at many venues but was restricted to afternoons during the winter, this is because of the blackout regulations and during the summer the meetings were held in the early part of the evening.
 Matinee meetings would also take place on weekends at some tracks.
 Staffing the racing worsened as many of the stadium and kennel staff were called up to serve.

 Remarkably, despite restrictions on racing then annual totalisator turnover set a new record, reaching £42,027,642 and with a tax of 6% was a significant income for the government.

 on 22 September, leading trainer Joe Harmon died, leaving a huge gap to fill in the trainers ranks.